Ahmed-Zidan-04/msvg-tools/README.md

 ## 🖼 What is MSVG?

 An **MSVG** file is an XML-based container format that can hold multiple SVG pages in a single file.
+It is designed to be an open-source, alternative to PDF.

 ### Structure example:
 ```xml